H3DD4/TASK1-daily-ctf-tasks-competitions/big_smoke_writeup.md

    file cj
    # Output: ELF 64-bit LSB PIE executable, stripped
    ```
 2. The `cj` binary appeared to be a stripped ELF (reverse engineering target).
-The `.dat` file was likely encrypted or corrupted data.
+The `.dat` file was likely encrypted or corrupted data that we should recover.

 ### 2. Inspecting the ELF (`cj`)

 #### 2.1 Strings
+soo in initial investigations i chekced strings at this elf file , maybe we could find a interresting constant or some valuable .rodata
 Running `strings cj` revealed:

 ```